 How different cyclocross and gravel bikes really are?
 They seem to have so much in common, so do you really need both?
 We get these questions a lot, so here are our two cents.
 Learn about the similarities and differences between the two types.

-Both gravel and cyclocross bicycles are built to go off-road.
+Gravel and cyclocross bicycles are both built to go off-road.
 Both look a lot like a road bike.
 Both also have drop bars, wide tires, and similar frames.
 So where’s the catch?

 While gravel and cyclocross bikes look the same to a layman focusing on the big picture, you get to discover some important differences once you take a closer look.